zephraph/website/src/content/work.md

 <Date>Aug '25 - Present</Date>

 I'm currently a technical director at Norm.ai.
-I'm helping the team build out internal products to help empower our legal engineers while also driving a culture of continuous learning and improvement.
+I'm helping the team build out internal products to help empower our <dfn title={legal_engineer}>legal engineers</dfn> while also driving a culture of continuous learning and improvement.

 ## Val.town